 “This is an opportunity to bring all those programs together,” Murray said.
 “Makes it easier for students because they don’t have to go from one building to another.
 It also creates a community hub.”

-The new Lakeshore Campus will have nine classroom, four computer labs and five unique labs designated for various types of instruction, including manufacturing jobs.
+The new Lakeshore Campus will have nine classrooms, four computer labs and five unique labs designated for various types of instruction, including manufacturing jobs.

 The centralized campus is going live at a time when GRCC is seeing an increase in attendance.